 Another interesting part about Kolin is its compactness.
 Kotlin is a much-needed enhancement in the ecosystem of Android and it will make programming fun again.

 PWAs or Progressive Web Apps are now the latest paradigm in mobile web development.
 PWAs will gain mass views when they become real apps with OS integration, not just stay limited to shortcuts on a home screen.

 The great news for Java as a whole is that many competing frameworks provide brilliant options for developing micro service architectures.
 Pivotal is a front runner that has a solid micro services stack.
 Spring Boot offers quick and convenient way to build stand-alone spring applications that embed Jetty, Tomcat, or Undertow directly.
 Java is not a legacy programming language yet it still has long history.
 All major trends would likely help Java to stay.
 Oracle team is seeking for more areas to revamp, including Java EE for the cloud.

 The vast Java EE community has started working on the MicroProfile.io.

 Java is not declining.
 All the applications built on Java are getting updated.
 Declining of Java is impossible.
-Java has reached a state of saturation; it is not booming.
-Hibernate, spring and other frameworks with JEE are not critical but necessary in enterprise Java application development.
+Java has reached a saturation state; It’s not booming.
+Hibernate, Spring and other frameworks are not important with JEE but are required in Enterprise Java Application Development Services.

 The future of Java seems bright because of introduction of latest trends.
 Even Java 9 has created hype in the market already before its release.
 Java is anyway on the way to endeavor and bring interesting updates for java developers.